garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

      when PidTerm :: pid_term().

-  Allows to be similar to erlang:process_info/1, but excludes fields such as the mailbox, which have a tendency to grow and be unsafe when called in production systems.
+  Allows to be similar to erlang:process_info/1, but excludes fields such as the mailbox, which tend to grow and be unsafe when called in production systems.
 Also includes a few more fields than what is usually given (monitors, monitored_by, etc.), and separates the fields in a more